daffainfo/ctf-writeup/CTFZone 2023 Quals/Dead or Alive/README.md

 > We have developed an innovative disease detection system using graph theory.
 Come and test our system, all your personal data is securely protected

 ## About the Challenge
-We have been given a source code (You can download the source code [here](source.zip)) and a website, here is the preview of the website
+We were given a source code (You can download the source code [here](source.zip)) and a website, here is the preview of the website

 ![preview](images/preview.png)